mayurprajapatii/Cf7-to-any-API/README.txt

 2. Logs Management

 == Changelog ==

+= 1.0.6 =
+* Fix - Database entries not visible for some users
+* Fix - I18N issue fix for entries

 = 1.0.5 =
 * New - Save Contact Form 7 form submitted data to the database.